wxvrst/wxvrst/README.md

 ## Hi there 👋
 ## My name is Ivan, I'm a beginner frontend developer.

-- 🔭 I'm currently working on my portfolio.
+- 🔭 I'm currently working on my portfolio
-- 🌱 I’m currently learning frontend programming.
+- 🌱 I’m currently learning frontend programming
+- 🌱 I’m currently learning Vue.js

 ## There is some of my projects